deveshgoyal1000/deveshgoyal1000/README.md

 :books: I’m currently learning Devops

- 💻I have some sound knowledge of Python Developmentand
+ 💻I have some sound knowledge of Python Development

 :man_technologist: All of my projects are available at My GitHub